-Your initial appointment with Dr. Jack Bodie can vary up to 60 minutes.
+Your initial dental appointment with Dr. Jack Bodie in Richardson can vary, but most appointments last up to 60 minutes.
 Our staff takes every step necessary to keep you comfortable and relaxed in our waiting room until the doctor can see you.
-Once he does, you will be given a complete examination and Dr. Bodie will discuss all of your dental concerns and questions with you.
+Once he does, you will be given a complete examination, and Dr. Bodie will discuss all of your dental concerns and questions with you.
 You can be confident that you will be treated with the utmost respect and consideration when you’re a patient of ours.

 What dental services does Dr. Bodie offer?

 Dr. Bodie and our staff offer a wide range of dental health services.
-These services include teeth whitening, dental braces, dental implants, Lumineers, porcelain veneers, dental crowns, inlays/onlays, dental bonding, and so much more.
-Virtually every dental service you can imagine, he offers it.
+These services include teeth whitening, Invisalign, dental implants, Lumineers, porcelain veneers, dental crowns, inlays/onlays, dental bonding, dentures, and so much more.
+He offers virtually every dental service you can imagine.
 Dr. Bodie also specializes in Biomimetic dentistry, which is a unique form of dentistry that involves minimally invasive techniques.
 Whatever your oral health requires, Dr. Bodie is the perfect Richardson dentist to assist you.
-Dr. Jack Bodie is also an emergency dentist in Dallas, TX, so he can perform emergency dental surgery if a situation were to arise.

-Dr. Jack Bodie and his team take on patients of all ages, from pediatric to senior care.
-We are happy to serve the people of Richardson, Texas, and the surrounding areas.
+Dr. Bodie and his team take on patients of all ages, from pediatric to senior care.
+We are happy to serve the people of Richardson, TX, and the surrounding areas.
 Simply give us a call to learn more about our availability and to schedule your first appointment with us!

 How long should I expect my teeth whitening treatment to last?

 When you whiten your teeth, you likely want the effect to last at least long enough to get you through that next cocktail party.
 Well, the truth is, it will!
-The length of time it will last for sure should vary.
-If you drink lots of coffee, red wine, or smoke, you should expect the brightness of your smile to fade rather quickly.
+The length of time it lasts will vary.
+If you drink lots of coffee or red wine, or smoke, you can expect the brightness of your smile to fade rather quickly.
 However, a teeth whitening procedure can last up to a few years if you take care of your oral health.
 You can always do touch-ups down the line if needed.